QAOA Performance in Noisy Devices: The Effect of Classical Optimizers and Ansatz Depth: Results

 The results for the different classical optimizers, gradient-free and gradient-based, for each ansatz depth from 1 layer to 5 layers are shown in Figure \ref{optimizer_comparison} for the state vector, shot-based and noisy simulations in \ref{sv_comp}, \ref{shot_comp} and \ref{noise_comp} respectively.

-In the state vector simulation, all ten optimizers appear to perform relatively equally, with no major distinction between the gradient-free and gradient-based optimizers at all.
-There is a clear trend that more layers equals lower average expectation value.
-SPSA is the worst performing, although not by much.
+In the state vector simulation, all ten optimizers appear to perform similarly, with no major distinction between the gradient-free and gradient-based optimizers.
+There is a clear trend that more layers yields a better approximation ratio.

-When shot-noise is accounted for, the differences between the optimizers become more noticeable.
-ADAM and AMSGrad perform the best overall in this setting.
-The rest of the gradient-based optimizers still performing well, equivalent to Powell and SPSA, which are the two best performing gradient-free optimizers.
+When shot-noise is accounted for, the differences between the optimizers become noticeable.
+SPSA slightly outperforms the other optimizers in this setting.
+The gradient-based optimizers all perform equally well, equivalent to the performance of Powell.
 COBYLA and Nelder-Mead are noticeably affected by the inclusion of shot-noise.
-The average expectation values achieved for five layers for both COBYLA, Nelder-Mead and Powell are equivalent to those achieved with four layers, suggesting that due to the shot-noise, these optimizers had trouble making use of the extra parameters in the ansatz effectively.
+For COBYLA, the approximation ratio for five layers is equivalent to the approximation ratio achieved with four layers, suggesting that this optimizer had trouble effectively making use of the extra parameters in the ansatz due to the shot-noise.
 All other optimizers show noticeable improvement with the increase in the number of layers.
-It is interesting to note that SPSA went from being the worst gradient-free optimizer in the state vector simulation, to being the best gradient-free optimizer, simply through the inclusion of shot-noise.
-It is also interesting that, although SPSA has the best 3, 4 and 5 layer average expectation values out of all the gradient-free optimizers, it also has the worst 1 layer average expectation value.

 Finally, when the realistic noise model is incorporated into the simulation, the differences between classical optimizers become even more pronounced.
-There is a large upward-shift, of around 1, in the average expectation value across all optimizers with the addition of noise.
-SPSA, ADAM and AMSGrad are the best performing optimizer overall, achieving the lowest 4 and 5 layer expectation value averages in the presence of realistic noise-levels.
-It is interest\-ing that SPSA has the worst performing 1 layer expectation value average.
-COBYLA and Nelder-Mead are seriously negatively affected by noise, there is little difference between the average expectation value achieved as the number of layers is increased.
-Powell is the last of the gradient-free methods, that has a decent performance, but not nearly as good as SPSA.
-All gradient-based methods, besides ADAM and AMSGrad, show similar performance, equivalent to that of Powell.
+SPSA is the best performing optimizer overall, achieving the best 4 and 5 layer approximation ratio in the presence of realistic noise-levels.
+COBYLA and Nelder-Mead are seriously negatively affected by noise, the approximation ratio for 5 layers is worse than that with 4 layers.
+All gradient-based methods show similar performance, equivalent to that of Powell.

-Following these results, SPSA is used to run the noisy simulations for the QAOA ansatz depth comparison in part 2 and the ansatz depth verification in part 3.
-COBYLA is used for the accompanying state vector simulations, as SPSA was found to be the worst optimizer in the state vector simulation.
+Following these results, SPSA is used to run the noisy simulations for the QAOA ansatz depth comparison in Section \ref{part two} and the ansatz depth verification in Section \ref{part three}.
+COBYLA is used for the accompanying state vector simulations as it was found to be the best optimizer in the state vector simulation.